Manki, Honnavar

 Manki or Mankipura is a town in Honnavar Taluk, Uttara Kannada district of Karnataka, India.
-It is located on the shore of the Arabian Sea and between Goa and Mangalore, about 100 km from Karwar.
-It lies on NH-66 running between Mumbai and Mangalore.
+It is located on the shore of the Arabian Sea between Goa and Mangalore, about 100 km from Karwar.
+It lies on NH-66, which runs between Mumbai and Mangalore.

-It was the largest village in Karnataka and the second largest village in India, surrounded by dense forests and mountains, and has now been upgraded to town status in 2021.
-Population consists of various castes and religions including Ramakshatriyas (sherugar), Daivajna Brahmin, Gauda Saraswat Brahmin, Namadhari, Nakhuda, Nawayath, and Christians.
+Manki was formerly a village and was upgraded to town status in 2021.
+It is surrounded by forest and hills.
+Communities living in the town include Ramakshatriyas (Sherugar), Daivajna Brahmin, Gauda Saraswat Brahmin, Namadhari, Nakhuda, Nawayath and Christian groups.

 History

-Manki was a part of Hoysala Empire from 1291 until 1343.